csuka/ansible_role_mongodb/README.md

 # MongoDB

-An Ansible role that installs, configures and manages MongoDB for EL 8.
+An Ansible role that installs, configures and manages MongoDB for Ubuntu 22.04.

-A role for Ubuntu can be [found here](https://github.com/csuka/ansible_role_mongodb_ubuntu).
+MongoDB for RHEL-like flavors can [be found here](https://github.com/csuka/ansible_role_mongodb).

 **Please read this file carefully before deploying this Ansible role**